-Thank you for wanting to know more about peace-building stories.

-<blockquote>

-Thank you for wanting to know more about peace-building stories.
-We suggest that you explore the free sample stories provided- Where’s Willy Whalley and Amir and the Twenty Sheep.
-If you feel that the stories resonate with you then you might want to share them with others (ie children, family, friends).
+We suggest that you first explore the free sample stories- Donald the Drake, Where’s Willy Whalley and Amir and the Twenty Sheep.
+If these stories resonate with your peace-building mind and heart then you might want to share them with others (ie children, family, friends).

 Some stories will inherently promote discussion with others in your world whether they are adults or children.
 Other stories will have ideas accompanying them that might help stimulate thinking and sharing of opinions and ideas.
 Please allow your imagination to be seeded by the varying themes!